Gujarat Assembly elections: BJP upbeat ahead of counting of votes

-Congress leader Rahul Gandhi found time from his Bharat Jodo Yatra to address two rallies in Gujarat.
-Rajasthan CM Ashok Gehlot led the party's campaign in the state.
-Party chief Mallikarjun Kharge also addressed poll rallies.

-Delhi CM Arvind Kejriwal led an aggressive campaign for AAP, addressing several rallies and holding road shows in the last five months.

-The counting of votes will start at 8 am on Thursday at 37 counting centres covering the 182 Assembly seats, Chief Electoral Officer P Bharathi said.
+The counting of votes will start at 8 am at 37 counting centres covering the 182 Assembly seats, Chief Electoral Officer P Bharathi said.

 There will be three centres in Ahmedabad, two in Surat and Anand, and one in each of the remaining 30 districts.
 All necessary preparations for the counting have been done, Bharathi told reporters in Ahmedabad on Wednesday.